shwetajain1022/leaflet-challenge/README.md

 Part 1: Create the Earthquake Visualisation

-Your first task is to visualise an earthquake dataset.
+The first task was to visualise an earthquake dataset.
 Complete the following steps:

-Get your dataset.
-To do so, follow these steps:
+#To do so, follow these steps:

 The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
 Visit the USGS GeoJSON FeedLinks to an external site. page and choose a dataset to visualise.
 The following image is an example screenshot of what appears when you visit this link:
 3-Data